lizmat/Raku-Elements/README.md

 Buildoid
 --------

-contains all elements that convert a given set of arguments into one of a Scalar, Pair, Positional or Associative object.
+The Buildoid group contains all elements that convert a given set of arguments into one of a Scalar, Pair, Positional or Associative object.

 ### `=>` Pair constructor, named argument specification